 Continuity in Financial Management

 A Continuing Power of Attorney for Property ensures continuous management of financial affairs.
-If the grantor becomes mentally incapable, the attorney can handle routine tasks like paying bills, managing bank accounts, and overseeing investments, preserving financial stability.
+If the grantor becomes mentally incapable, the attorney can handle routine tasks like paying bills, managing bank accounts, overseeing investments, and preserving financial stability.

 Assurance in Health Care Decisions